Mixed Strategy Constraints in Continuous Games: Formulation

 However, expectation constraints have an unbounded dependence on the constraint function and also, (depending on that constraint function) on the strategies.
 As we shall see, the purpose of $\funsoftener$ is to bound this dependence.
 Otherwise, it is possible for changes in a pure strategy to cause arbitrarily large changes in feasibility.
 That is, if some pure strategy $\varstrats_{\idxplayer, \idxstrat}$ causes an extremely high feasibility, all other strategies owned by player $\idxplayer$ have no comparative effect on the feasibility.
 An arbitrarily small mixing weight (inversely small with respect to the feasibility value) can be assigned to $\varstrats_{\idxplayer, \idxstrat}$ and it is as though the constraint is not present.

-We seek to avoid this behavior when using pure strategy optimization, and we will return to this example to determine if this poor case in fact occurs.
-First, however, we develop a solver capable of optimizing pure strategies in tensor games with tensor constraints in the following section.
+We seek to avoid this behavior when solving continuous games, and we will return to this example to determine if this poor case in fact occurs.
+First, however, we develop a solver to find Nash equilibria in tensor games with tensor constraints in the following section.